camiconsonni/sfdc-netzerocloud-cert/README.md

 4) **Universality** - The SDGs concern each and every one of us.
 The 2030 Agenda for Sustainable Development, which was adopted by world leaders in September, 2015 at an historic UN Summit, demonstrates that for all our cultural, economic, and political differences, we all share certain universal ideals and rights.
 The Global Goals are an opportunity to change the world for the better, and they depend on action.
 Specifically, they depend on joint, sustained, and early action.
 5) **Accelerating the Sustainable Development Goals, Together** - The idea of a collaborative approach to solving these global challenges is not new but it is now being approached differently.
 There are increased innovative cross-sector partnerships emerging across the globe to address the SDGs.
 The idea is to empower each other to achieve them, and to create more comprehensive collective impact—together.

-The 2030 Agenda for Sustainable Development is the basis of the SDGs and represents a shared global vision.
+The **2030 Agenda for Sustainable Development** is the basis of the SDGs and represents a shared global vision.
 The 5 dimensions of the 2030 Agenda —Prosperity, People, Planet, Peace, and Partnerships (The 5 P’s) — articulate the scope of this vision.

 ![image](https://user-images.githubusercontent.com/92624966/174438640-881c59cd-adc0-4b5f-9889-7a0c40fb61b2.png)

+In November 2021, leaders convened in **Glasgow** for **COP26** with the intention for countries to accelerate action toward the goals of the Paris Agreement and complete the Paris Rulebook.
+The conference did not deliver the action and commitments to reach the Paris agreement, but it elevated the urgency and kept the target of 1.50C still attainable, yet only with further action beyond the pledges made at Glasgow.

 **Salesforce’s dedicated sustainability program** addresses:
 - SDG 4: Quality Education